discord-tickets/docs/docs/index.md

 ## What is this?

-DiscordTickets is a Discord bot for creating and managing "support ticket" channels.
+Discord Tickets is a Discord bot for creating and managing "support ticket" channels.
 It is a free and open-source alternative to the popular paid "premium" and "white-label" ticketing bots, such as [Ticket Tool](https://tickettool.xyz/), [TicketsBot](https://ticketsbot.net/), [Tickety](https://tickety.net/), [Helper.gg](https://helper.gg/), [Helper](https://helper.wtf), and others.

 DiscordTickets is feature-rich and much more customisable than many of the bots mentioned above.
 As it is intended for self-hosting, the bot can have your community or company's logo, for free.